kevintruong/til/Process-Control,-Part-1:-Wait-macros,-using-signals.md

 ## Can I pause my child?

 Yes !
 You can temporarily pause a running process by sending it a SIGSTOP signal.
-If it succeeds it will freeze a process; i.e. the process will not be allocated anymore CPU time.
+If it succeeds it will freeze a process; i.e. the process will not be allocated any more CPU time.

 To allow a process to resume execution send it the SIGCONT signal.